 Psoriasis is a typical chronic inflammatory condition causes red, scaly plaques on the skin, which can appear anywhere on the body but are most usually found on the scalp, lower back, elbows, and knees (1).
-Psoriasis is not contiguous, and can occur at any age but it most frequently affects individuals between the ages of 15 and 30 (2).
-Due to the disfiguring and incapacitating symptoms of psoriasis, those who are affected must deal with major social and psychological problems (3).
-Activation of keratinocytes and immune cells causes the excessive proliferation of keratinocytes in this immune-mediated disease, which has both inherited and environmental roots (4).
+Psoriasis is not contiguous, and can occur at any age but it most frequently affects both inherited and environmental roots (4).
 Psoriasis was once believed to be a skin disorder that only impacted the skin, but it is now widely acknowledged that it is an inflammatory disease that affects the entire body (5).
 The disorder frequently co-occurs with various comorbidities such diabetes mellitus, metabolic syndrome, cardiac problems, psoriatic arthritis, and others.
 Chronic renal and inflammatory bowel disorders are more common in those with psoriasis (6).
-It is characterized by an accelerated TNF-(tumor necrosis factor)/IL-23/IL-17 axis (7).
-The three primary histologic features of psoriasis are epidermal hyperplasia, dilated, dilated blood vessels in the dermis, and an inflammatory infiltrate of leucocytes, predominantly into the dermis (8).
+It is characterized by an accelerated TNF-(tumor necrosis (7) The three factor)/IL-23/IL-17 axis primary histologic features of psoriasis are epidermal hyperplasia, dilated, dilated blood vessels in the dermis, and an inflammatory infiltrate of leucocytes, predominantly into the dermis (8).
 Aescin is a mixture of the triterpene saponins extracted from the seeds of the horse chestnut tree Aesculus hippocastanum (9).
 Beta Aescin is the active ingredient of the mixture and is the chemical form present in most of the commercially available pharmaceutical drugs (10), Because of its wide range of pharmacological activity, Aescin has been the subject of many research over the past ten years (9).
-It used to treat chronic venous insufficiency (CVI), edema, hemorrhoids, varicose veins, hematoma, venous congestion, post-thrombotic syndrome, and arthritis due to its potent anti-inflammatory, venotonic, and anti-odematous effects (11).
+It used to treat chronic venous insufficiency (CVI), edema, hemorrhoids, veins. varicose hematoma, venous congestion, post-thrombotic syndrome, and arthritis due to its potent anti-inflammatory, venotonic, and anti-odematous effects (11).
 Treatment with aescin enhances venous tone and produces a "sealing effect" at the site of injury by raising calcium ion sensitivity, decreasing the permeability of small veins, and boosting venous contractile activity (12).
 The anti-inflammatory effects of aescin have been demonstrated in animal models where aescin act by reducing leukocyte activity and adhesiveness and in result it reduces the production of inflammatory mediators (13).
-In this study imiquimod which is a non-nucleoside heterocyclic amine that is a ligand for Toll like receptor7 and 8 (14) was used to induce psoriasis, it acts by boosting both the innate and adaptive immune systems (15).
-Imiquimod rises IL-23, IL-17A, and IL-17F expression in the epidermis.
+In this study imiquimod which is a non-nucleoside heterocyclic amine that is a ligand for Toll like receptor7 and 8 (14) was used to induce psoriasis, it acts by boosting both the innate adaptive immune systems Imiquimod rises IL-23, IL-17A, and IL-17F expression in the epidermis.
 The IL- 23/IL-17 axis plays a crucial role in the development of IMQ-induced dermatitis that is similar to psoriasis (16).
 This study aims to investigate the potential effects of aescin on psoriasis induced by imiquimod in male rats.